 COVID-19 - On March 11, 2020, the World Health Organization declared COVID-19 to be a global pandemic.
 Local and national governments and regulatory authorities have systematically implemented remedial measures to try to slow and curb the spread of COVID-19, including business closures and operating restrictions, travel bans, shelter in place, stay home, and similar directives and orders.
-In response to the COVID-19 pandemic and in adherence with state and local guidelines, the Company has implemented the business continuity plan and other measures and activities to protect the Company's employees and, at the same time, to assist the Company's clients and the communities of which the Company is a part, including remote working for the majority of the Company's employees, increased mobile banking and electronic transaction options for clients, payment deferral assistance to commercial and consumer borrowers, and participation in the SBA's Paycheck Protection Program ("PPP") for loans to qualifying small businesses.
+In response to the COVID-19 pandemic and in adherence with state and local guidelines, the Company has implemented the business continuity plan and other measures and activities to protect the Company's employees and, at the same time, to assist the Company's employees, increased mobile banking and electronic transaction options for clients, payment deferral assistance to commercial and consumer borrowers, and participation in the SBA's Paycheck Protection Program ("PPP") for loans to qualifying small businesses.